 The Admin Tool templates represent a template pool.
 Each template can be referenced from different modules of the system and is always referenced by its name.
 In the following paragraphs, all modules where templates can be used are explained.
-Within a template, the customer fields, resource fields, and ticket fields are referenced by group name and field name, e.g., the company name within the customer field group ResellerCompanyData is referenced as shown in the following example.
+Within a template, the data fields are referenced by group name and field name.

+The following example shows how the field company\name within the customer field group Reseller-CompanyData is referenced.